 I chose the ugly one.

-$670-something later (I can’t believe prices have double since then!)
+$670-something later (I can’t believe prices have doubled since then!)
 I walked out with a shiny new uke in a case and an appointment to have a pickup put in.
 I spent the next six years honing my chops solely on that instrument and put those 11 cuts of wood through all kinds of hell.

 We played in front of Herb and James and Keoki and Uncle Kimo and David and Uncle Dennis and Uncle George and Uncle Sonny and Brittni and countless other heroes, we wrote stupid little angsty songs, we took lessons from anybody we could and went to countless jams, we met Kunia at Hapuna beach one day and couldn’t believe what he could play, we went to college together, we wrote a grand-slam instrumental to win the heart of a girl who was way out of our league, we played good gigs, we played bad gigs, we missed home together, we dreamed of touring the world, we played reggae in sketchy neighborhoods with great people, we played Hawaiian in rich neighborhoods with sketchy people, we made ourselves money, we made other people money, we made mistakes, we made happy accidents, we recorded a single, we won top honors, we island hopped on tiny-ass planes, we hopped the Pacific on 767s, and we made countless hours and hours of music and not-music.
 We have the connection that any two things have after ten years of near-constant companionship.

 My friend said off-handedly the other day that relationships are a lot about who you spend time with and, if you spend enough time with someone you enjoy, you’ll fall in love with them.
 Whether that’s true or not for people is beyond me, but I think it’s certainly true for instruments.